Notes on the Geography of Peninsular India: Ellora (Hindu)

 The same opening, but here looking inside.
 The figure on the wall, if she had been shown with a makara, could be identified as Ganga.
 As it is, the experts settle on "a goddess."

 The main entrance to the same cave, Cave 29, called Dumar Lena or Sita ki nahani (Sita's Bath, from the waterfall).

 The shrine is square, its corners carved with pairs of guards, dvarapalas, protecting the lingam.

-A more interesting--certainly more dramatic--image: Ravana shaking Kailash.
+A more interesting--certainly more dramatic--image: Ravana again shaking Kailash.